 The layout has been stylized to reflect the look of the original, with certain calligraphic elements retained such as in the preamble and closing endorsement where more ornate lettering was used.
+Even the last line of each page has been deliberately formatted to correspond to the last line on the original parchment pages.

 This four-frame item is designed to hang on the wall and comes with –